Shorya-Dadhichi/Calm-N-Fresh/README.md

-# Portfolio-2.0
+# Calm N Fresh

-Brand new portfolio built in React JS from scratch.
+Brand new ayurvedic website built in React JS from scratch.

 # Getting Started with Create React App